 The university recognizes the following types of FWAs.
 NOTE: An FWA can be used in combination with other FWA offerings as listed below.
 Example: An employee approved for Remote Work could also have an approved Alternative, Flex Time, or Compressed schedule.

-Employee's immediate supervisor of record to whom the employee reports.
+Employee's immediate supervisor of record.

 Flexible Work Arrangements (FWA)